4548

 NULL

-A toilet has two main parts—the tank and the bowl (on many toilets, these are one piece).
+A toilet has two main parts—the tank and the bowl (with many toilets, these are one piece).
 The bowl holds water and connects to the drain for disposing of waste water and waste.
 The tank, which sits up behind the bowl, contains reserve water for refilling the bowl plus the devices for flushing clean water into the bowl and refilling the tank.

 Diagram of a toilet plumbing system including internal parts and direction of water supply delivery.